nusCS2113-AY1819S1/website/admin/exams.md

 **A.** `True`<br>
 **B.** `False` <br>

 The exam paper has 50 questions.
+All questions carry equal marks.

+==The weightage of the Part 1 of the final exam is 25 marks out of the total score of 100.==

 Note that you have **slightly more than ½ minute for each question**, which means you need to go through the questions fairly quickly.